top of page

 Cat Watch’s Mission is to provide sensitive care for the unowned cats of the locality – abandoned, lost, and street cats.
 We cover a 30 mile radius from Amesbury in Wiltshire and south Hants.

-Cat Watch was set up in August 2019 after 3 of my own cats came home injured.
-Cat Watch came into its own through Covid – in the early days of the pandemic there was no organisation caring for these cats locally, Cat Watch worked through the pandemic and never turned a cat away!
-Cats are taken in, given appropriate veterinary attention, neutered if not already, vaccinated, chipped and suitable new homes found.
+Cat Watch was set up in August 2019 after 3 of our CEO's cats came home injured.
+Cat Watch quickly came into its own when the pandemic left countless cats abandoned.
+Cat Watch Rescue stepped in, never turning a single cat away.

-From a few pens in the garden the organisation has come a long way in a short time.
+From a couple of foster rooms in a private house the organisation has come a long way in a short time.
 Charitable status was achieved, and a network of volunteer fosterers and helpers established.
 In collaboration with the Tisbury-based ‘International Cat Care’ (ICC) organisation Cat Watch has achieved iCatCare friendly rehoming centre status, and Marnie has the ICC course in shelter management.
-2 Pens have been built to recognised welfare standards with the goal of 4 more in the pipeline.
+6 Pedigree pens have been built to recognised welfare standards with the goal of turning our 2 older wooden pens into isolation pens once funds are raised for essential alterations.

 Ongoing vision short-term is consolidation of the Cat Watch organisation with longer-term goals of education, aiming to reduce the number of cats needing Cat Watch care.